JezKos/TimeManagement/README.md

 `python3 -m venv venv`

+Installing packages and creating requirements file:

+pip freeze > requirements.txt

 ## Creating VM and managing access/identity

-- Followed the steps to setup ubuntu22.04 on the VM.
+- Followed the steps of the rosehosting tutorial to setup ubuntu22.04 on the VM.
 - Virtual environment from the requirements.txt

-Storage account -> Shared access signature
+Storage account -> Shared access signature, add VM IP to allowed IP-addresses
+- Identity: managed-identity on
+- Add role

 ## ssh key